 To state it simply it is old leather.
 Specifically, old leather that is of high-quality like full-grain or top-grain leather.
 This is because high-quality leather unlike low-grade leather develops a beautiful patina as it ages.
 To explain briefly, the patina is the process in which leather ages.
 Leather ages beautifully, the longer it lasts the better it looks.
 It, therefore, gets its name from its age and how it looks as well as it ages.
 Technically, if the leather is 20-100 years old it is considered vintage.
 However, some sources refer to vintage as those made before the 1980s.

-Turning Leather To Vintage Leather
+Creating Vintage Leather

 There are a few ways to achieve a vintage look.
 It can either be natural by letting leather be as it is.
 The other is by using chemicals such as dye to give leather an artificial vintage look.